Pyrrolysine

-Pyrrolysine (symbol Pyl or O; encoded by the 'amber' stop codon UAG) is an α-amino acid that is used in the biosynthesis of proteins in some methanogenic archaea and bacteria; it is not present in humans.
-It contains an α-amino group (which is in the protonated – form under biological conditions), a carboxylic acid group (which is in the deprotonated –COO− form under biological conditions).
+Pyrrolysine (symbol Pyl or O), encoded by the "amber" stop codon UAG, is a proteinogenic amino acid that is used in some methanogenic archaea and in bacteria.
+It consists of lysine with a 4-methylpyrroline-5-carboxylate in amide linkage with the εN of the lysine.
 Its pyrroline side-chain is similar to that of lysine in being basic and positively charged at neutral pH.

 Genetics

 Nearly all genes are translated using only 20 standard amino acid building blocks.
 Two unusual genetically-encoded amino acids are selenocysteine and pyrrolysine.
 Pyrrolysine was discovered in 2002 at the active site of methyltransferase enzyme from a methane-producing archeon, Methanosarcina barkeri.
 This amino acid is encoded by UAG (normally a stop codon), and its synthesis and incorporation into protein is mediated via the biological machinery encoded by the pylTSBCD cluster of genes.

-Composition

-As determined by X-ray crystallography and MALDI mass spectrometry, pyrrolysine is made up of 4-methylpyrroline-5-carboxylate in amide linkage with the εN of lysine.

 Synthesis

 Pyrrolysine is synthesized in vivo by joining two molecules of L-lysine.
 One molecule of lysine is first converted to (3R)-3-methyl-D-ornithine, which is then ligated to a second lysine.
 An NH2 group is eliminated, followed by cyclization and dehydration step to yield L-pyrrolysine.